Using the e-bulk system for making multiple applications to the Disclosure and Barring Service, including how to register.

 Provision of the countersignatory number conveys acceptance by the respective countersignatory, and equates to the declaration on the existing paper DBS application form.

-For this reason, the DBS requires that safeguards are in place to ensure that only the countersignatory can apply their number to applications, prior to their submission over the e-bulk interface.
+For this reason, DBS requires that safeguards are in place to ensure that only the countersignatory can apply their number to applications, prior to their submission over the e-bulk interface.

 If an individual countersignatory is suspended from submitting DBS check applications the same will apply to their e-bulk status.
 Any e-bulk applications made by a suspended countersignatory will automatically fail business validation rules and the e-applications will not be accepted.